denglerchr/Mosquitto.jl/README.md

 A wrapper around the Mosquitto C Api.
 The package provides easy to use MQTT client functionality.

 ## Package Status
+* **Linux + Julia v1.6.3** has trouble when using multiple threads.
+You need to upgrade to 1.7 or use single thread with manual "loop" calls for that specific configuration.

 ### What works
 * connecting to a broker
 * publishing messages